 Your doctor will review treatment options once he has diagnosed your condition and determined the cause of your symptoms.
 He will review the risks and benefits of each option and assist you in deciding which one is best for you.

-Drs.
-Giordano and Nachwalter take a conservative approach to treatment of spinal conditions.
+Dr. Giordano and Dr. Nachwalter take a conservative approach to treatment of spinal conditions.
 They recommend surgery as a last resort when symptoms do not improve with non-surgical treatment.
 Treatment for a herniated lumbar disc may include:

 - Modified activity

 - A surgical procedure such as lumbar discectomy.